Ehime Maru and USS Greeneville collision: Immediate aftermath

 The perceived lack of remorse by Waddle, and reports in the Japanese media that Greeneville had made no effort to assist Ehime Marus survivors as they waited for almost one hour for rescue angered many Japanese citizens, especially the family members of the missing.
 One Japanese family member publicly referred to Waddle as, "the most terrible criminal of them all".
 Another family member, referring to Waddle said, "If you're a man, you should fall on your knees and ask for our pardon!"
 In response, Waddle delivered letters of apology to the Japanese consulate in Hawaii for delivery to the victims' families during the last week of February.

 Japanese government officials publicly expressed concern about the reports that civilians had been at Greenevilles controls during the collision.
 Japan's foreign minister, Yōhei Kōno, complained that U.S. officials had not provided details of the civilians' involvement, stating, "I cannot help but say it is an extremely grave situation if it were the case that the participation of civilians in the submarine's surfacing maneuver led to the accident."

 In February 2001, vice chief of naval operations Admiral William Fallon was given Presidential special envoy status and dispatched to Japan to apologize for the collision.
 Fallon, along with Ambassador Tom Foley, met with family members of the victims at the Ambassador's official residence in Tokyo and in the Ehime Maru's home port of Uwajima, Ehime Prefecture, bowing deeply and expressing regret on behalf of the United States and President George W. Bush.
 His deferential show of contrition to the families, performed in front of news cameras, was widely credited with ameliorating a situation that had the potential to damage US-Japan relations.

+The collision was also mentioned in the JAG episode "Iron Coffin" which aired on CBS on February 20, 2001.